bioinfostudio/metagenomics-tax/markdowns/18_calculating_diversity.md

 ## 8. Calculating diversity metrics and generating ordination plots

 Common alpha and beta-diversity metrics can be calculated with a single command in QIIME 2.
 In addition, ordination plots (such as PCoA plots for weighted UniFrac distances) will be generated automatically as well.
-This command will also rarefy all samples to the sample sequencing depth before calculating these metrics (`--p-sampling-depth` is a placeholder for the lowest _reasonable_ sample depth; samples with depth below this cut-off will be excluded).
+This command will also rarefy all samples to the sample sequencing depth before calculating these metrics (`--p-sampling-depth` is an option for the lowest _reasonable_ sample depth; samples with depth below this cut-off will be excluded).

 ```bash
 qiime diversity core-metrics-phylogenetic \